Our little girl, Jasmine Elizabeth Ann Hughes, died on 15th February 2011. She was 20 months old.

 On the 16th January, whilst still in Lister hospital, Jasmine had an isolated vomit.
 She did not want to do any playing and was tired.
-A different locum consultant to yesterdays on a ward round was unable to assess Jasmine as she was sleeping, but suggested she be sent home anyway as she had seemed to have ‘improved’ and a plan was in place to have the scan the following week ‘just to make sure’ The high blood pressure readings were ignored, and an appointment for an eye review was not made.
+A different locum consultant to yesterdays on a ward round was unable to assess Jasmine as she was sleeping, but suggested she be sent home anyway as she had ‘improved’ and a plan was in place to have the scan the following week ‘just to make sure’ The high blood pressure readings were ignored, and an appointment for an eye review was not made.

 At this stage, since the doctors and nurses were not worried I was falsely reassured and happy to take her home.
 I was not aware of any significance of the blood pressure readings as I had been told this was nothing.
-I was concerned about Jasmines lazy eye but was told by the locum consultant she thought it was just 'an innocent squint', she also suggested Jasmines hips might be sore following the virus as an explanation for her intermittent reluctance to walk.
+I was concerned about Jasmines lazy eye but was told by the locum consultant she thought it was just 'an innocent squint', she also suggested Jasmines hips might be sore following the virus as an explanation for her igait and intermittent reluctance to walk.
 I was not given any advice about worrying signs or symptoms to look out for.

 Before we left I asked who was in charge of Jasmines care and was given the name of a consultant, Dr Chawla.
 She had not seen Jasmine once, (and never did).

 After four days at home, on 20th January Jasmine had her MRI scan at the QE2 Hospital in Welwyn Garden City, .
 I was naturally concerned and asked the team who performed it to tell me if they had seen anything abnormal.
-The team would not tell me anything and said I would have to wait for the report to be sent to Dr Chawla, the referring clinician, who would contacte me, which routinely could take up to two weeks.
+The team would not tell me anything and said I would have to wait for the report to be sent to Dr Chawla, the referring clinician, who would contact me, which routinely could take up to two weeks.

 I was annoyed that nobody would tell me anything, but assumed there could not have been anything found on the scan if Jasmine was being sent home so readily to wait for a phonecall sometime over the next two weeks.

 However, just in case, I booked the earliest available private appointment, funded by our medical insurance with Dr Chawla.
-This was 24th January, and I requested the secretary making the booking inform Dr Chawla that I would want to review the scan results during the appointment, so she would chase them beofre we met.
+This was 24th January, and I requested the secretary making the booking inform Dr Chawla that I would want to review the scan results during the appointment, so she would chase them before we met.

 However, Jasmine then developed tremors and shaky movements, and she seemed even more tired.
 Despite having an appointment for the Monday afternoon with Dr Chawla, I took Jasmine back to the Lister Hospital A&E department on Sunday 23rd January over concerns that her symptoms were getting worse.